Customer losses, high retention costs hit Leap Wireless

-Leap Wireless International Inc's quarterly revenue missed Wall Street estimates as more customers defected and average revenue per subscriber (ARPU) at the low-cost mobile services provider fell for the first time in seven quarters.
+Aug 6 Leap Wireless International Inc's LEAP.O quarterly revenue missed Wall Street estimates as more customers defected and average revenue per subscriber (ARPU) at the low-cost mobile services provider fell for the first time in seven quarters.

-Shares of the company, which focuses on cost-conscious customers and competes with MetroPCS Communications Inc, fell 15 percent in trading after the bell.
+Shares of the company, which focuses on cost-conscious customers and competes with MetroPCS Communications Inc PCS.N, fell 15 percent in trading after the bell.

 The company said customer retention programs did not work out as well as expected and came at a higher-than-anticipated cost.